oroinc/documentation/install_upgrade/reinstall_and_troubleshooting/mysql-optimization.rst

 How To Avoid Performance Issuses When MySQL Data is Stored on HDD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is recommended to use SSD to store the data in the MySQL 5.X database.
-However, if you are forced to use the HDD, as a precaution, to avoid performance issues, use the remedy explained in the `optimizing InnoDB Disk I/O <https://dev.mysql.com/doc/refman/5.7/en/optimizing-innodb-diskio.html>`_ article, and hence set the following configuration parameters in the **/etc/my.cnf** file:
+However, if you do need to use the HDD, follow the steps described in the
+`optimizing InnoDB Disk I/O <https://dev.mysql.com/doc/refman/5.7/en/optimizing-innodb-diskio.html>`_ article to avoid performance issues and set the following configuration parameters in the **/etc/my.cnf** file:

 .. code:: bash